thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary-somehow.md

                      +----------+                  +----------+
 ~~~

-## Use cases
+## Auth categories

-We divide the use cases in three categories.
+We divide web bot authentication in three categories.

 ### Identifying a company {#use-case-company}